Inception: Critical response

 Michael Phillips of the Chicago Tribune gave the film 3 out of 4 stars and wrote, "I found myself wishing Inception were weirder, further out [...] the film is Nolan's labyrinth all the way, and it's gratifying to experience a summer movie with large visual ambitions and with nothing more or less on its mind than (as Shakespeare said) a dream that hath no bottom."
 Time's Richard Corliss wrote that the film's "noble intent is to implant one man's vision in the mind of a vast audience [...]
 The idea of movie going as communal dreaming is a century old.
 With Inception, viewers have a chance to see that notion get a state-of-the-art update."
 Kenneth Turan of the Los Angeles Times felt that Nolan was able to blend "the best of traditional and modern film making.
 If you're searching for smart and nervy popular entertainment, this is what it looks like."
-USA Today's Claudia Puig gave the film three-and-a-half out of four stars and felt that Nolan "regards his viewers as possibly smarter than they are—or at least as capable of rising to his inventive level.
+USA Todays Claudia Puig gave the film three-and-a-half out of four stars and felt that Nolan "regards his viewers as possibly smarter than they are—or at least as capable of rising to his inventive level.
 That's a tall order.
 But it's refreshing to find a director who makes us stretch, even occasionally struggle, to keep up."

 Not all reviewers gave the film positive reviews.
 New York magazine's David Edelstein said in his review that he had "no idea what so many people are raving about.
 It's as if someone went into their heads while they were sleeping and planted the idea that Inception is a visionary masterpiece and—hold on ...
 Whoa!
 I think I get it.
 The movie is a metaphor for the power of delusional hype—a metaphor for itself."
 The New York Observers Rex Reed said the film's development was "pretty much what we've come to expect from summer movies in general and Christopher Nolan movies in particular ... [it] doesn't seem like much of an accomplishment to me."
 A. O. Scott of The New York Times commented "there is a lot to see in Inception, there is nothing that counts as genuine vision.
 Mr. Nolan's idea of the mind is too literal, too logical, and too rule-bound to allow the full measure of madness."
 The New Yorkers David Denby considered the film to be "not nearly as much fun as Nolan imagined it to be", concluding that "Inception is a stunning-looking film that gets lost in fabulous intricacies, a movie devoted to its own workings and to little else."